-The new anti-bullying law that went into effect in school districts across New Jersey this fall "overreaches" according to Dr. Brian Osborne, Superintendent of the South Orange-Maplewood School District, at the Board of Education meeting on Oct.
+The new that went into effect in school districts across New Jersey this fall "overreaches" according to Dr. Brian Osborne, Superintendent of the South Orange-Maplewood School District, at the Board of Education meeting on Oct.
 17.

 In response to a complaint by a district parent, Osborne said that the district is grappling with the impact of the law — although he and district staff certainly support its intent.
 "We definitely need to protect all our kids and be vigilant about bullying," Osborne later told Patch.